 18 months and up

-When your youngster starts to role play and engage in imaginative play, they're doing all sorts of things that help to make them happy.
+When your youngster starts to role-play and engage in imaginative play, they do all sorts of things that help make themselves happy.
 They're demonstrating their understanding of the world.
 They're building their skills and making decisions.
 And when you get involved and play with them, the fun intensifies.

 Why would a baby not laugh?

 If you find at times that your little one isn't reacting to things that usually make them laugh or even just don't do it very often, don't fret.
-As with all milestones, babies develop at their own rate and it may just be that they need a little more time.
-Or it quite simply might just be part of their little personality, just like certain adults can be quieter or more sensitive or shy, so can babies.
+As with all milestones, babies develop at their own rate, and they may just need a little more time.
+Or it might simply be part of their little personality; just like certain adults can be quieter, more sensitive, and shy, so can babies.

-If your baby is showing no signs of laughing towards the end of seven months old, chat with your health visitor about your concerns.
+If your baby shows no signs of laughing towards the end of seven months, chat with your health visitor about your concerns.